rishikanthc/Scriberr/README.md

 Under the directory or volume you are mapping to `/scriberr`, please create the following 2 sub-directories, `audio` and `transcripts`.

+> [!warning]
+> Make sure to create the sub-directories inside `SCRIBO_FILES` as transcription will fail silently without that.

+> [!important]
+> On first load, the app will throw a 500 Error because the database collection hasn't been created.
+> Please reload the page for the app to start working.
+This only happens on the very first run after
+> install.

 ```yaml
 services:
   scriberr: